AWARDED SINCE 2004

 Through a $20,000 donation, the Thompson Foundation helped kick-start a STEM Studio at ACCEL Day and Evening Academy in Mobile, AL. The STEM Studio is outfitted with specialized equipment and learning tools such as a robotic arm, 3-D printer, and 12 computer stations.
 It is available for use by all students at the school.
 Thompson employees are also spending time in the classroom assisting students with STEM curriculum and hosting excursions for in-the-field learning.

-The Thompson Foundation is funded by corporate contributions, gifts from employees, and employee-managed fundraisers: a 5K and a fishing rodeo.
+The Thompson Foundation is funded by corporate contributions, employee paycheck donations and gifts, and an employee-managed fundraiser.